ianthehenry/cmd/README.md

 # `cmd` is a work in progress.
-It's not complete, and may not work at all!
+It's not ready for you to use it yet!

 `cmd` is a Janet library for parsing command-line arguments.